jbannick/prompt_eng_hello/README.md

 Have:

 * Read the book
-* Set up the CAPE toolset specified by the book.
+* Set up the CAPE toolset specified by the book
 * Begun doing their programming examples

-After I gain an initial familiarity with CAPE, I can design useful introductory prompt sets.
+After I gain an initial familiarity with CAPE, I can apply that knowledge to practical tasks.